potatolappy/e-commerce-analysis/README.md

 - replacing / dropping null values
 - formatting datatypes in SQL
 - some visualizations using seaborne (boxplot, histplot, barplot)
-- assuming the e-commmerce company also operate their own logistic center, with some 3PL help

 **Objective:**